Heart failure - discharge

 - As your heart failure gets worse, you may be asked to limit fluids to 6 to 9 cups a day (about 1 1/2 to 2 liters).

-Your doctor may ask you to take a diuretic, or water pill.
+You may need to take a diuretic, or water pill.

 Learn more about what you should eat to make your heart and blood vessels healthier.